Overview

 Styles and Themes

-External style sheets
+Global style sheets

 Note

-You can use the :host selector to access the component root element (also when not using a shadow dom).
+You can use the :host selector to access the component root element (also when not using a Shadow DOM).

-Another way to add css rules to a component is to use inline styles with the @style decorator:
+Another way to add CSS rules to a component is to use inline styles with the @style decorator:

 @style(css `